OpenObservability/OpenMetrics/OpenMetrics.md

 # Data Model

-This section MUST be read together with the ANBF section.
+This section MUST be read together with the ABNF section.
 In case of disagreements between the two, the  ABNF’s restrictions MUST take precedence.
 This reduces repetition as the text wire format MUST be supported.

 ## Data Types